 The cheerful chirp of a cricket.
 The sweet aroma of wildflowers.
 And is that a red-tailed hawk overhead?

 The sights, sounds, and smells of the prairie are quintessentially American but can be hard to find these days.
 The family-friendly adventures available at Pleasant Prairie Wisconsin's own Chiwaukee Prairie are like no other.
 Located in the southeast corner of Pleasant Prairie along the Lake Michigan shoreline, Chiwaukee Prairie is over 400 acres of preserved land, officially recognized as a National Landmark.
+Designated as a wetland of international importance, it's an ecological gem.
 A rare opportunity to see a Midwestern landscape in its natural, untouched state, Chiwaukee Prairie is the perfect spot for outdoor activities such as hiking, bird watching, and otherwise communing with the natural world.

 A Natural Wonder, Waiting For You